elisesykimgit/spotify-playlist-lyrics-finder/README.md

 * Private playlists require **Spotify login / OAuth** — public playlists work without authentication.
 * Lyrics links are **search-based** (Genius, AZLyrics, Musixmatch) and may **not always point to the exact lyrics**.
 * YouTube videos and Fandom Wiki links may occasionally be missing if the track is rare or not widely documented.
+* **CSV export** contains Google search links (not direct lyrics) — perfect for batch research or sharing with others.
 * Track info is pulled directly from Spotify and displayed in the format:

 ```